raihansikdar/crafty_bay/README.md

  - State Management and API Optimization: Striving for streamlined state management within the application while optimizing API calls to enhance performance, reduce data consumption, and create a more responsive user experience.

- - Payment Gateway Integration: Integrating a secure and efficient payment gateway to facilitate smooth and trustworthy transactions, further enhancing the overall user experience.

  - Reducing API calls: To optimize app performance, we've reduced the number of API calls where data is fetched and updated only when needed, reducing app data consumption and enhancing user experience.